Advanced Propulsion Centre

-The APC manages a £1 billion investment fund, which is jointly supplied by the automotive industry – via the Automotive Council – and the UK government through the Department for Business, Energy and Industrial Strategy (BEIS) and managed by Innovate UK.
+The APC manages a £1 billion investment fund, which is jointly supplied by the automotive industry – via the Automotive Council – and the UK government through the Department for Business and Trade (DBT) and managed by Innovate UK.

 History

-The APC was founded in 2013 as a joint venture between the automotive industry and UK government to "research, develop and commercialise the technologies for the vehicles of the future".
-Both government and the automotive industry committed to investing £500 million each, totalling £1 billion over the next ten years.
-The creation of the APC was part of the coalition government’s automotive industrial strategy.
+The APC was founded in 2013 as a joint venture between the automotive industry and UK government to "research, develop and commercialise technologies for vehicles of the future".
+Both government and the automotive industry committed to investing £500 million each, totalling £1 billion over a ten year period.
+The creation of the APC was part of the coalition government's automotive industrial strategy.

-In January 2014, Dr Gerhard Schmidt was appointed as Chair and Tony Pixton as Chief Executive.
+In January 2014, Gerhard Schmidt was appointed as Chair and Tony Pixton as Chief Executive.
 It announced its first round of funding in April 2014, awarding £28.8 million funding to projects worth £133 million, led by Cummins, Ford, GKN and JCB.

 The Advanced Propulsion Centre was officially opened by Vince Cable in November 2014.

 Ian Constance was appointed Chief Executive in September 2015.
 In the 2015 Autumn Statement, the Chancellor, George Osborne, announced that an additional £225 million budget for automotive research and development would be facilitated by the APC.

 Funding competitions

 The Advanced Propulsion Centre awards funding to consortia of organizations including vehicle manufacturers, tier 1 automotive suppliers, SMEs and academic institutions, which are developing low carbon powertrain technology.

+The APC has several kinds of funding mechanisms available: